mth229/mth229.github.io/graphing.md

 log.([2,pi,5,10], 5)
 ```

 ```
 note("""
 The "dot" broadcasting is very succinct and useful, but using `map` is more explicit and easier to reason about.
-Best to start with `map` and if you find it being used often, transition to thinking about using the "dot" broadcasting.
+We will mostly use broadcasting due to the simplicity.
 """)
 ```